Skip to Content

 Finding the total number of shows on Crunchyroll is challenging because, as discussed, the service is geo-restricted, and the company has not disclosed the total shows.

-But, it is estimated that over 1000 shows are available to watch.
-You can browse the list of animes available in your region here.
+But, it is estimated that over 1,000 shows are available to watch.
+You can browse the list of animes available in your region on the website.

 As of writing this post, AnimeLab comes with 808 shows.
 The complete list can be found on the main page.